 Gold OA is the most commonly selected OA type

-for authors in all the top 30 countries/regions.
-In five of the top 30 countries/regions, gold OA comprises over half of total publications (Germany, Poland, Netherlands, Switzerland, Sweden) in 2021.
-In only seven countries/regions does gold OA account for less than 30% (China, USA, India, Russian Federation, Australia, Iran, Turkey) in 2021.
+…for authors in all the top 30 countries/regions.
+In eleven of the top 30 countries/regions, gold OA comprises at least half of total publications (United Kingdom, Germany, Italy, Spain, Poland, Netherlands, Saudi Arabia, Switzerland, Sweden, Portugal, Indonesia) in 2022.
+South Africa is also very near to achieving this milestone.
+In only four countries/regions does gold OA account for 30% or less (Russian Federation, Iran, Turkey, India) in 2022.

 Gold represents those publications where the final published version of an article (Version of Record) is freely and permanently available online immediately on publication for anyone, anywhere to read.
 This includes articles in hybrid journals.
 See Methodology and Notes for more information.